AJAC-Request-Scratch-Project/Parks-Planner/README.md

 * Click on a map marker to view National Park details

 ### Testing
 Run `npm test` in the terminal.
 This will initialize the testing suite.
-Jest is used to run unit tests on the internal library and Enzyme is used alongside Jest to run integration testing on the front end code.
+Enzyme is used alongside Jest to run integration testing on the front end code.

 ### Authors
 Alan Lee